 A beautiful chapel, dedicated to the Blessed Mother under the title of “The Seat of Wisdom” is situated near the main entrance of the church.

 Sacristies were added at the rear of the sanctuary, providing rooms for the priests and servers to vest for Mass.

 From inside one can see the wooden trusses hit support the roof, the trusses were left bare and stained a dark color, forming a beamed ceiling for the church.
 The roof outside was covered with red asphalt shingles that are capable of withstanding any weather in the area.
 The windows were designed for allowing complete ventilation.
 The lighting fixtures are handmade from stained cedar wood, but scientifically designed to prevent glare and eyestrain.

 The church rests on a double-depth concrete foundation to prevent cracking from sag or settling.
-The “L-shaped” church seats 350 persons.
-A side-room or loggia, which provides additional seating space for 100 people, can be dosed off to provide a place for meetings or religious classes.
+The “L-shaped” church seats 350 people.
+A side-room or loggia, which provides additional seating space for 100 people, can be closed off to provide a place for meetings or religious classes.